saadnatt/Pf-Quiz/README.md

-# Pf-Quiz
+Catering service
-//Write a program for a hardware store.
-Read N items and price per item.
-If price &lt; 100 mark it as “Small Item”. // At the end print total revenue and number of small items sold.
-Use variables, input/output, loops and conditions.
+This program tell the total revenue nd the number of grand events for catering service program is written in c++